evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ## User interface and control

-Zeekr 001 Long Range RWD has multiple integrated screens.
+The Zeekr 001 Long Range RWD has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
 The  screen behind the steering wheel integrated into the dashboard is 8,8 inches large.
 The touch screen at the top of the center console is 15,4 inches large.

 {{< sitefiguresized thumb="models/zeekr/001/001_long_range_rwd/screens_1_st.jpg" title="Zeekr 001 Long Range RWD" width="3000" height="2000"  >}}